 It was nearly dusk.
 A couple of hundred yards further on the path rounded a bend through the trees and ended suddenly, breathtakingly, in a viewing platform hanging out over a precipice of rock - a little patio in the sky.
 It was a look-out built for the public, but I had the feeling that no one had been there for years, certainly no tourist.
 It was the sheerest stroke of luck that I had stumbled on it.
 I have never seen anything half as beautiful: on one side the town of Capri spilling down the hillside, on the other the twinkling lights of Anacapri and the houses gathered around it, and in front of me a sheer drop of - what? - 200 feet, 300 feet, to a sea of the lushest aquamarine blue, washing against outcrops of jagged rock.
 The sea was so far below that the sound of breaking waves reached me as the faintest reasons why people might enjoy a visit there.
-[3] a b c 2.
+[3] a b c 2 City and market with the market and the second and allowed the second and Commit [2] 2.
 Give one reason why it was not easy to go from one place to another on Capri.
 [2] 3.
-Explain, using your own words, 'the upper storeys of the houses completely covering the passageways [2] 4.
-Give two facts about the path mentioned in line 27 [2] ab 5.
-Re-read the last two paragraphs of the passage, and then write a summary of what Bill Bryson saw as he climbed to the top of this path.
+Explain, using your own words, 'the upper storeys of the houses completely covering the passage. geways' [2] 4.
+Give two facts about the path mentioned in line 27 [2] a b 0 5.
+Re-read the last two paragraphs of the passage, and then write a summary of who at Bill Bryson saw as he climbed to the top of this path.
 (Write a paragraph of about 50-70 words) [5] 6.
 Re-read lines 8-11.
-Explain, using your own words, one of the difficulties Bryson encour ntered as he 6.
+Explain, using your own words, one of the difficulties Bryson of encountered as he 6.
 Re-read lines 8-11.
-Explain, using your own words, one of the difficulties Bryson encour walked through the lanes. ntered as he [2] walked through the lanes.
-[2] walked through the lanes.
-State two things you learn about the visitors mentioned in paragraph 4, and explain, [2] State two things you learn about the visitors mentioned in paragraph 4, and explain, ords, what Bryson thinks about these visitors.
-[2]
+Explain, using your own words, one of the difficulties Bryson walked through the lanes. encountered as he walked through the lanes.
+[2] [2] walked through the lanes.
+State two things you learn about the visitors mentioned in paragraph 4, and ex [2] plain, in your own